 this article by CNBC for a great explanation on all the reasons why one needs an estate plan.)
-We believe that an effective estate plan is a comprehensive one, which might include a will, a trust, a durable power of attorney, advance healthcare directives, and other important documents.
-In larger and more complex estates, we work closely with you CPAs and financial advisers to ensure your estate plan reflects the goals of your financial plans as well.
-Click the boxes below to learn more:ontrary to popular opinion, the area of law known as estate planning is beneficial to everyone, not just the extremely wealthy.
+We believe that an effective estate plan is a comprehensive one that is unique to the client.
+Our estate plans generally consist of a will, living trust, durable power of attorney, advance healthcare directives, and other important documents.
+In larger and more complex estates, we work closely with you tax and financial professionals to ensure your estate plan reflects the goals of your financial plans as well.
+Click the boxes below to learn more:ontrary to popular opinion, the area of law known as “estate planning” is beneficial to everyone.
 Estate planning means to plan for not just an inevitable death, but also for potential incapacity, which affects an increasing percentage of the aging population as life expectancies continue to increase.
 (See

 A will (not to be confused with a “living will”) is a legal document that, upon death, directs how the assets of the “probate estate” should be distributed.
 In Florida, there are strict rules that govern the execution of wills, which, if not met, may keep a will from being effective.
 If there is no will in effect at the time of death, the probate estate will pass in accordance with the intestacy rules of Florida, which is the state’s best approximation of how it thinks an individual would want his or her assets distributed.
 The will is also used to instruct on such things as whom the “Personal Representative” should be, how debts and taxes should be paid, and who should care for any pets of the decedent.